 Select the Enable checkbox to activate the detected command set.

 Open the Input pane (Tools | Run Command) and type

 drush by default) and press Ctrl+Space to invoke completion.
 The result of command execution is shown in the Output tab with the name of the command.
 Learn more from How do I run a command?.

 How do I use Drupal 8 with Symfony2?

-PhpStorm provides close integration between Drupal, version 8 and Symfony2 which connects Symfony2 components and Drupal infrastructure.
-To take advantage from this integration:
+PhpStorm provides close integration between Drupal, version 8, and Symfony2.
+Through this integration, Symfony2 components are connected with Drupal infrastructure.
+To take advantage of this integration:

 Step 1: Install the Drupal Symfony2 Bridge plugin